Interpol busts child sex abuse network operating in US, Thailand, Australia; 50 victims identified

 "Every image is evidence of a crime.
 It's important to work on these images to identify the crime," said Interpol’s criminal intelligence officer Cecilia Wallin.
 "One of the unit's main purposes is to identify the victims through images and videos.
 We do that through a global network."

+"Of the 63,000 registered users around the world, we can say that it contains almost every country.
+We sent information to 137 countries worldwide.
+So, definitely, in Singapore and any country, even in Africa," she said.

+"The website was hosted in Bulgaria.
+They copied the server.
+They took it down with the assistance of Europol, and Interpol and Europol set up referral packages to all these countries."

-The operation is a sophisticated and collaborative effort involving security and intelligence officers from nearly 60 countries worldwide, including those from Thailand’s Department of Special Investigations (DSI) who took on the case in June 2017.
+The operation is a sophisticated and collaborative effort involving security and intelligence officers from nearly 60 countries worldwide, including those from Thailand’s DSI who took on the case in June 2017.

 Following Interpol’s discovery of child sexual abuse materials produced in Thailand, US investigators identified the website IP address before Bulgaria’s Cybercrime Department took down the website’s server.